smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Full Outer Join.md

 ---

-You can mimic FULL OUTER JOINs using set operators (UNION) and anti-joins (NOT EXISTS).
+You can simulate FULL OUTER JOINs using set operators (UNION) and anti-joins (NOT EXISTS).

 ```sql
 SELECT  a.ID,